tinify/third-party-integrations/craft-cms.md

 url: "https://straightupcraft.com/craft-plugins/tiny-image"
 ---

-Improve your websites performance by providing a clean and easy interface to easily optimize image sizes!
-Tiny Image is a plugin which allows you to provide a clean and easy to use interface for clients to compress their images using the TinyPNG API.
+Tiny Image is a Craft CMS plugin which provides a clean and easy to use interface for users to compress their images using the TinyPNG API.